 The terms counselling and psychotherapy are often used interchangeably as they both refer to talking therapy.
-However, counselling generally refers to short term work to address a specific issue and psychotherapy refers to longer term work which allows for much deeper exploration of your experiences.
-I offer counselling and psychotherapy, working both short and long term.
+Counselling generally refers to short term work to address a specific issue and psychotherapy refers to longer term work which allows for much deeper exploration of your experiences.
+I offer counselling and psychotherapy, working both short and long-term.

-I have worked with a broad range of clients who have been looking to make changes in their lives or have simply needed someone to talk to.
-Sometimes this is in response to a specific event and sometimes in response to more general feelings of unease or distress, and sometimes both.
+I have worked with a broad range of clients who have been looking to make changes in their lives or have simply wanted to talk something through.
+Sometimes there is a specific event or experience that brings people to therapy, and sometimes it is a more general underlying feeling of unease or distress.

-The truth is that people can, do and should attend therapy for a whole range of reasons.
+People attend therapy for a whole range of reasons.
 You may be feeling fed up, depressed, anxious, or stressed; a friend, relative or pet may have died; you may feel traumatised, scared, or isolated.
 You may be living with an illness, having relationship or family problems, or be lacking confidence.
-Or, you may not relate to any of these areas, you may not even be sure what help you are looking for, but talking to someone can help.
-It can help to untangle your thoughts and feelings and identify what’s troubling you and how to take steps to resolve it.
+Or, you may not relate to any of these areas, you may not even be sure what help you are looking for; but talking to someone can still help.
+It can help to untangle your thoughts and feelings, and identify what’s troubling you and how to take steps to resolve it.